Approximate Sampling and Counting of Graphs with Near-Regular Degree Intervals: Introduction

 \subsection{Our contributions}

-In this work, we give the first efficient approximate sampler and approximate counter for graphs with so-called near-regular degree intervals.
-Roughly speaking, we show that there is an FPAUS and an FPRAS in case the degree intervals are close to a common value $r= r(n) \in \N$, i.e., if $[\ell_i,u_i] \subseteq [r - r^\alpha,r+r^\alpha]$ for some $0 < \alpha < \frac{1}{2}$.
-The parameter $\alpha > 0$ models the maximum length of the degree intervals that we allow, which should be relatively small compared to $r$.\footnote{\ One should note that an assumption of this kind is to be expected.
-Otherwise, we would be also solving the problem of (approximately) uniformly sampling a graph with \emph{any} given degree sequence, which is a long-standing major open problem.
-To see this, note that, e.g., if $r = n/2$ and $\alpha = 1$, then the interval $[r - r^\alpha,r+r^\alpha]$ contains \emph{all} degree sequences.
-Setting $\ell_i = u_i = d_i$ for a given sequence $\myd = (d_1,\dots,d_n)$ then corresponds to sampling a graph with degree sequence $\myd$.} The main result of this work is Theorem \ref{thm:main_result} below, where we write $\Gul$ for the set of all graphs $G$ whose degree sequence $\myd(G)$ satisfies $\bm{\ell} \leq \myd(G) \leq \bm{u}$.\footnote{\ For vectors $\bm{a} = (a_1,\dots,a_n), \bm{b} = (b_1,\dots,b_n) \in \R^n$ we write $\bm{a} \leq \bm{b}$ if $a_i \leq b_i$ for all $i \in [n]$.} The minor assumption on $r$ allows us to avoid some (arguably not very interesting) boundary cases.
+In this work, we give the first efficient approximate sampler and approximate counter for graphs with so-called \emph{near-regular} degree intervals.
+Near-regularity here refers to the fact that all graphs have degrees which are close to a common value up to a sublinear margin.
+To be more precise, we show that there is a \emph{fully polynomial almost uniform sampler (FPAUS)} and a \emph{fully polynomial randomized approximation scheme (FPRAS)} (for formal definitions see Section \ref{sec:preliminaries}), in case the degree intervals are close to a common value $r= r(n) \in \N$, i.e., if $[\ell_i,u_i] \subseteq [r - r^\alpha,r+r^\alpha]$ for some $0 < \alpha < \frac{1}{2}$.
+The parameter $\alpha > 0$ models the maximum length of the degree intervals that we allow; this length of $2 r^\alpha$ should be relatively small compared to $r$.\footnote{\ One should note that an assumption of this kind is to be expected.
+Otherwise, we would be also solving the problem of (approximately) uniformly sampling a graph with \emph{any} given degree sequence, which is a long-standing open problem.} We also need a minor technical assumption on the value of $r$ in order to avoid some (arguably not very interesting) boundary cases.
+The main result of this work is Theorem \ref{thm:main_result} below.